Nonlinear elliptic equations with high order singularities: Abstract

 \section{Abstract}

-We develop a non-variational approach to the theory of elliptic equations with high order singular structures.
+We study non-variational degenerate elliptic equations with high order singular structures.
 No boundary data are imposed and singularities occur along an {\it a priori} unknown interior region.
 We prove that positive solutions have a universal modulus of continuity that does not depend on their infimum value.
-We further obtain sharp, quantitative regularity estimates for non-negative physical solutions.
-This solves the well known continuity conjecture for weak solutions to elliptic partial differential equations with high order singularities.
-The results established in this work are new even in for isotropic equations.
-Of particular interest, it is shown that solutions to symmetric minimal surface type of equations, $ |\nabla u|^{K} \Delta u \approx {u}^{-1}$, are uniformly Lipschitz continuous along their singular sets, for all $K\ge 0$.
+We further obtain sharp, quantitative regularity estimates for non-negative limiting solutions.

 \textit{MSC:} 35B65, 35J60.

 \textbf{Keywords:} Singular {PDEs}, regularity theory.

 { }